-At December 31, 1997, after giving pro forma effect to the Offering and the application of the net proceeds as set forth herein under "Use of Proceeds," the Company would have had approximately \$265.8 million in total indebtedness and approximately \$121.5 million of available borrowings under the Credit Facility.
-Interest expense for 1997 was approximately \$11.9 million.
+At March 31, 1998 the Company had approximately \$346.4 million in total indebtedness and approximately \$63.0 million of available borrowings under the Credit Facility.
+Interest expense for 1997 and the three months ended March 31.
+1998 was approximately \$11.9 million and \$5.1 million, respectively.
 Interest expense will increase as a result of the issuance of the Notes, with annual interest expense on the Notes alone equalling \$15.5 million per year.
 In addition, subject to certain restrictions set forth in the Indenture, the Company may incur additional indebtedness, including Senior Debt, in the future for acquisitions, capital expenditures and other corporate purposes.
 See "Risk Factors--Subordination".
 The Company's level of indebtedness will have several important effects on its future operations, including, without limitation, (i) a portion of the Company's cash flow from operations must be dedicated to the payment of interest and principal on its indebtedness, (ii) the Company's leveraged position will increase its vulnerability to adverse changes in general economic and industry conditions, as well as to competitive pressure, and (iii) the Company's ability to obtain additional financing for working capital, capital expenditures, acquisitions, general corporate and other purposes may be limited.
 The Company's ability to meet its debt service obligations and to reduce its total indebtedness will be dependent upon the Company's future performance, which will be subject to general economic conditions, industry cycles and financial, business and other factors affecting the operations of the Company, many of which are beyond its control.
 There can be no assurance that the Company's business will continue to generate cash flow at or above current levels.
 If the Company is unable to generate sufficient cash flow from operations in the future to service its debt, it may be required, among other things, to seek additional financing in the debt or equity markets, to refinance or restructure all or a portion of its indebtedness, including the Notes, to sell selected assets or to reduce or delay planned capital expenditures or acquisitions.
 There can be no assurance that any such measures would be sufficient to enable the Company to service its debt or that any such financing, refinancing or sale of assets would be available on economically favorable terms.